lachlan-waugh/6441/slides/content/week02.md

 ---

 ### technical questions
-* Just showing you solved it (e.g. a flag) isn't really enough
+* just showing you solved it (e.g flag) isn't enough
-* Show me what you didn't work (can you show me why it didn't work? or why YOU didn't think it worked)
+* show me what you didn't work (and why not? or why YOU didn't think it worked)
-* Show me the process you took to get the solution, not the solution!
+* show me the process you took to get the solution, not the solution!

+---

+### what do I want
+do just this stuff

+* case study analysis
+* extended challenge (e.g. SQLi, XSS)
+* 50%\* of the other challenges

+> \* rounded up

 ---